dustinsterk/Mini-Radio-Control/README.md

     *   Select the correct serial port for your radio from the dropdown menu.
     *   Click the "Connect" button.
     *   Check the "Enable Cyclic Reading" checkbox to see live status updates from the radio.
-    *   Use the buttons to control your radio!
+    *   Use the buttons to control your radio.

 ## Configuration: